Image © Commatic Ltd.

 Follow Us On Twitter

-We have an active Twitter account where you can keep up to date with what's
+We have an active Twitter account where you can keep up to date with what's going on in the Cotswolds.

 So if you have a Twitter account, you can follow us by going to https://twitter.com/cotswolds